ompatel22/CrowdFunding-web3/README.md

 3. **Track Campaign Progress**:
    - Campaign creators and contributors can view real-time updates about donations and the overall campaign status.

-4. **Refunds and Fund Distribution**:
-   - If the funding goal is not met, the smart contract automatically refunds contributors after the campaign deadline.
-   - If the campaign is successful, funds are released to the campaign creator.

 ---

 ## How Blockchain Enhances Crowdfunding